undergrad-partner-school

 Admissions

-If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
-Discover some relevant facts about admission policy and requirements at University of Washington.
+Knowing as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+What are the admission requirements for University of Washington?

 Test Scores

-The latest reported average GPA of the enrolled students was 3.8.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance.
+The latest reported average GPA of the enrolled students was 3.83.
+That means that you need a GPA that's above average in order to get into University of Washington.

 Deadlines

-The closing date for applications to this school is November 15.
-For transfer students, the application deadline is February 15.
+The cutoff date for submitting applications to this school is November 15.

 Retention Rate

-As reported in 2024, the freshman retention rate for University of Washington was 95%, which is an amazing retention rate only the most prestigious institutions achieve.
+The freshman retention rate for University of Washington was 95% in 2025, which is an excellent retention rate only the most prestigious institutions achieve.

 Student Body